mahendrapaipuri/ceems/README.md

   <img src="https://raw.githubusercontent.com/mahendrapaipuri/ceems/main/website/static/img/logo.png" width="200">
 </p>

 Compute Energy & Emissions Monitoring Stack (CEEMS) (pronounced as *kiːms*) contains a Prometheus exporter to export metrics of compute instance units and a REST API server that serves the metadata and aggregated metrics of each compute unit.
 Optionally, it includes a TSDB load balancer that supports basic access control on TSDB so that one user cannot access metrics of another user.

 "Compute Unit" in the current context has a wider scope.
-It can be a batch job in HPC, a VM in cloud, a pod in k8s, _etc_.
+It can be a batch job in HPC, a VM in cloud, a pod in k8s, *etc*.
 The main objective of the repository is to quantify the energy consumed and estimate emissions by each "compute unit".
 The repository itself does not provide any frontend apps to show dashboards and it is meant to use along with Grafana and Prometheus to show statistics to users.

+Although CEEMS was born out of a need to monitor energy and carbon footprint of compute workloads, it supports monitoring performance metrics as well.
+In addition, it leverages [eBPF](https://ebpf.io/what-is-ebpf/) framework to monitor IO and network metrics in a resource manager agnostic way.

 ## Install CEEMS

 > [!WARNING]
 > DO NOT USE pre-release versions as the API has changed quite a lot between the pre-release and stable versions.

 Installation instructions of CEEMS components can be found in [docs](https://mahendrapaipuri.github.io/ceems/docs/category/installation).

 ## Visualizing metrics with Grafana

 CEEMS is meant to be used with Grafana for visualization and below are some of the screenshots few possible metrics.

 ### Time series compute unit CPU metrics